 Trading and investment banking

-Watch: IB fees vs prior quarter
+Watch: investment banking (IB) fees versus the prior quarter

 Expense discipline